AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/revisions.rst

   :alt: open gear menu
   :align: center

-  Use the gear icon menu to show the revision list.
+  Use the gear icon menu and click on **Show revisions** to show the revision list.

 .. _revisionsStatus:
 .. figure:: revisions-status.png